fsharp/fsharp.org/webstacks/index.md

 ---
 layout: page
-title: Web Stacks | The F# Software Foundation
+title: Web Programming | The F# Software Foundation
-headline: Web Stacks for F#
+headline: Web Programming with F#
 ---

-Scalability, performance, data integration and testability are major challenges for modern web-programming.
-F# provides the features you need to built scalable, robust solutions in this domain:
+F# provides the features you need to built scalable, robust web solutions:

- * *Fast and Scalable* - F# is highly scalable and faster than dynamic languages such as NodeJS, Python, PHP and Ruby.
+ * *Fast and Scalable* - F# is highly scalable and much faster than NodeJS, Python, PHP and Ruby
- * *Succinctness* - F# is concise yet readable and type-safe, allowing fast development of robust web solutions.
+ * *Succinctness* - F# is concise, readable and type-safe, for fast development of robust web solutions
- * *The Way of the Web* - The stateless nature of the web makes functional-first programming ideal for modern web programming.
- * *Language support* - F# provides asynchronous programming and type providers to simplify scalable information-rich web solutions.
+ * *Asynchronous* - F# provides asynchronous programming to simplify scalable client-server programming
- * *Interoperability* - F# interoperates seamlessly with languages such as C#, R, JavaScript and TypeScript.
+ * *Interoperability* - F# interoperates seamlessly with languages such as C#, R, JavaScript and TypeScript
- * *Cloud Readiness* - F# integrates with Azure and Amazon EC2 for cloud-scale deployment.
- * *Scalable Services* - Build scalable Web APIs and services using frameworks such as [ServiceStack](http://www.servicestack.net/).
+ * *Scalable Services* - Build scalable Web APIs and services using frameworks such as [ServiceStack](http://www.servicestack.net/)
- * *JavaScript* - JavaScript and F# share much in common and work well together through tools such as [WebSharper](http://websharper.com) and [FunScript](https://github.com/ZachBray/FunScript).
+ * *JavaScript* - F# is JavaScript-ready through tools such as [WebSharper](http://websharper.com) and [FunScript](https://github.com/ZachBray/FunScript)
  * *Open-source* and *Cross-platform* - F# web development uses open source, cross-platform components such as F#, ASP.NET, WebSharper, FunScript and ServiceStack.

-Use, learn and contribute to F# open source web programming today through the options below.

-#### Building Web Applications:
+### Building Web Applications:

-F# excels at web application development.
-Some of the options are:
+Some specific options for web application development are:

  * [WebSharper](http://www.websharper.com/home)
    allows end-to-end web applications with both client and server developed in F#.
 It includes